Travel Tips for Kyrgyzstan: 10 Useful Things to Know

 7. Language

-Kyrgyz is the local language, and Russian is also spoken.
+Kyrgyz is the local language, but Russian is more commonly spoken.
 You’ll find some people in the larger cities who understand English.

 Brush up on your cyrillic so that you can understand signs and menus!